octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/applicability.md

 Reasoning:

-- qmd is **excellent at what it does** — markdown hybrid search with on-device LLM rerank, smart chunking, and an MCP frontend.
+- QMD is **excellent at what it does** — markdown hybrid search with on-device LLM rerank, smart chunking, and an MCP frontend.
 The engineering quality is high (clean SQL hygiene, parameterised queries, sanitised FTS5, careful chunker, well-thought-through RRF + reranker blend).
 - It is **off-target for indexit's core goals**.
-Sparkle's seven buckets cannot be expressed in qmd's schema without a sidecar; qmd serves multimodal not at all (no OCR, ASR, caption, image/audio/video embedder); per-source identity and ACLs are not preserved.
+Sparkle's seven buckets cannot be expressed in QMD's schema without a sidecar; QMD serves multimodal not at all (no OCR, ASR, caption, image/audio/video embedder); per-source identity and ACLs are not preserved.
 - The **bus-factor and personal-account model dependency** are